FEAR LOVE CIRCUS

 Season: 10.
 August 2017 – 18.
 February 2018

-Circus meets theatre, spectacle and dance in this stunning parade of images.
-Set to a haunting soundtrack that mixes electronic music with pop songs and exquisite live percussion, PARADE is a thrilling performance of world-class acrobatics, image-rich design and live video installations.
+Circus meets theatre, dance, and emotion in this unforgettable parade of impressions.
+Underscored by an expressive soundtrack that mixes electronic music with pop songs and exquisite live percussion pieces, PARADE presents exciting performances of world class acrobatics, rousing break dance, and powerful design.